Lucy-Denton/simple-java-game/README.md

 # simple-java-game

-A simple Java computer game with nested loop grid structure for the game sureface (the sky/space) and controlled random movement of spaceships, built while learning to programme as a complete beginner.
+A simple Java computer game with nested loop grid structure for the game surface (the sky/space) and controlled random movement of spaceships, built while learning to programme as a complete beginner.
 Both the project and my coding ability are still major works in progress!

 To initialise the game, run the file SkyWarsGUI.java in the src/cwSkyWars folder.
 The game rules will be displayed as below.